 Students are expected to comply with the CUNY college polices with respect to drugs and alcohol.
 Any student found in violation may be subject to disciplinary action under Article 15 of the Bylaws of the Board of Trustees, which may result in sanctions up to and including expulsion from the University.
 In addition, any student who resided in a CUNY residence hall and who is found to have violated any CUNY or college policy with respect to drugs and alcohol may be subject to sanctions under the CUNY Residence Hall Disciplinary Procedures, up to and including expulsion from the residence hall.
 In lieu of formal disciplinary action, CUNY may, in appropriate cases, seek to resolve the matter through an agreement pursuant to which the student must see a counselor or successfully participate in a drug and alcohol treatment program.
-In accordance with Federal Education Rights and Privacy Act ("FERPA"), CUNY may also choose-when appropriate - to contact parents or legal guardians of students who have violated the CUNY policy on drugs and alcohol.
+In accordance with Federal Education Rights and Privacy Act ("FERPA"), CUNY may also choose-when appropriate-to contact parents or legal guardians of students who have violated the CUNY policy on drugs and alcohol.

-Standards that clearly prohibit the unlawful possession, use, sale or distribution of illicit drugs and alcohol on college property or as part of any school activities can be found at https://sph.cuny.edu/students/student-services/student-wellness/tobacco-alcohol-and-drugs/.
+Standards that clearly prohibit the unlawful possession, use, sale or distribution of illicit drugs and alcohol on college property or as part of any school activities can be found at CUNY Policy on Drugs and Alcohol.